-- (ii) infrastructure or structures with a Physical footprint of 10 Square metres or more, where such development occurs- - (a) within a watercourse, - (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse, - f.
+- (a) within a watercourse, - (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse, - f.
 Mpumalanga - i.
-Outside urban areas: (aa) A protected area identified in terms of NEMPAA, excluding conservancies. - (bb) National Protected Area Expansion Strategy Focus areas. - (dd) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans,
+Outside urban areas: - (bb) National Protected Area Expansion Strategy Focus areas, - (dd) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority, - (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans, - (hh) Areas within 10 kilometres from national parks or world heritage sites or 5 kilometres from any other protected area identified in terms of NEMPAA or from the core area of a biosphere reserve, where such areas comprise indigenous vegetation.